Radhanath Swami: 1950-1970: The Early Years

 Richard Slavin (Yiddish: ריטשארד סלאווין) was born on 7 December 1950 in Chicago to Idelle and Gerald Slavin, children of Jewish immigrants from Russia, Lithuania, Poland, and Romania.
 He is of Ashkenazi Jewish descent.
 In 1955, he and his family moved to a suburb of Chicago – Highland Park.
 In 1958, his father opened a dealership selling Edsel cars, which did not succeed; however, the car repair shop launched thereafter was quite successful.
 Despite being well off, at age 15 Richard chose to work, hoping to contribute to his family.

 As a child, Richard showed a tendency that he later called "the traces of my past lives".
 He did not prefer eating at the table, but seated on the floor, as is customary in India.
 When his parents forbade him to do so, he began to eat at the table standing.
 He hated the sight of meat and eggs, nauseated at their sight, and often vomited after eating meat, something that took him several years to get accustomed to.
-From an early age, Richard realized that the materialistic way of life would never bring him satisfaction, and was attracted by poverty and simplicity.
+From an early age, Richard realized that the materialistic way of life would never satisfy him, and was attracted by poverty and simplicity.

 Although his parents were not religious, Richard developed an interest in religion and spiritual themes from his early years.
 At age 13, he passed the rite of bar mitzvah (a Jewish coming of age ritual) and received instructions from the local rabbi about how to pray.
 On his 13th birthday, his elder brother Marty gifted him the debut album of folk-singing trio Peter, Paul and Mary. who in their compositions opposed war and social injustice, but Richard was particularly impressed by their compositions about God.